ohiienko-r/ohiienko-r/README.md

 Currently, I work for a company while creating more apps.

-# What projects am I working for?
+# What projects am I working on?

 Recently I have launched Bunny reminder - a desktop reminder app built using Electron JS.